 No fee trading apps may charge currency exchange fees and earn interest on cash sitting in client trading accounts, and receive payment for order flow (PFOF).

-Currently, PFOF is contrary to New-Self Regulatory Organization of Canada (SRO) rules.
+Currently, PFOF is contrary to the Canadian Investment Regulatory (CIRO) rules.
 There are no Canadian dealers that use this method of revenue generation.